iluvjava/Maths/Notebook 2.0/Math 000 (Math Essential)/Axiomatic Entities/Banach Space.md

 **Banach But not Hilbert**
 > It's implied from the definition, that, there exists instances of Banach Space that is not Hilbert Space.
 Such a space would have norm that is not defined via inner product.

+**Lacks of Inner Product**
+> The definition doesn't said anything about inner using inner product in the space to define the norm.
+The norm can be independent of the inner product.